config.d/sites/default/site.toml

 WebAuthn Configuration

-WebAuthn is automatically configured from your app settings:
+WebAuthn is automatically configured from your site settings:

 base_url = "https://photos.example.com" # RP ID = hostname (photos.example.com)